petkopara/PetkoparaCrudGeneratorBundle/README.md

 ```

-Optionally if you are using your own base tempalte, be sure that you include the javascript file of the bundle in your base template.
+Optionally if you are using your own base template, be sure that you include the javascript file of the bundle in it.

     <script src="{{ asset('bundles/petkoparaCrudGenerator/js/petkopara-crud-generator.js') }}"></script>